Writing with Precision

 surprise, enthusiasm, emotion, pain or disgust in the form

 of an exclamation or interjection.

 Note: There is a tendency to overuse exclamation marks.
 It should not be necessary to add them to every single remark or witticism in order to attract a reader's attention.
-Good quality writing is sure to get read anyhow.
+Good quality writing is sure to convey the intended mood anyhow.